 A great advantage of the MantisX system is the ability to mount the sensor on any side of the firearm.
 The MantisX app will ask where the sensor is located, and then will adjust readings accordingly to ensure proper “zero.”
 The sensor can be mounted facing either direction.
 The “Forward” mount is when the USB port faces the trigger guard.
 When the USB port faces away from the firearm it is the “Backwards” mount.

-Next the shooter presses the button on the bottom side of the MantisX sensor.
+Next, the shooter presses the button on the bottom side of the MantisX sensor.
 The sensor has a small pinhole window adjacent to the on/off button.
 The green LED flashes indicating the sensor is on and ready to calibrate.
 To turn the MantisX sensor off, simply press in the on/off button and hold for 1-3 seconds.
 When the green light goes out you know the sensor is off.
-Here is the key for understanding the MantisX lights:
+Here is the key to understanding the MantisX lights:

 - Solid Green LED – Sensor is on and connected to the App